saethlin/sanicview/README.md

 ## FITS image?

 Astronomy data is typically stored in FITS (Flexible Image Transport System) files, an old and uncompressed format intended to store metadata, images, and tables.
 These files are often annoying large; a 4096x4096 image at the standard 16 bits/pixel can be 33 MB and doesn't compress particularly well (usually by <50%).
-When doing telescope or camera diagnostics it's typical to require remote access to this data, sometimes over great distance and over low-bandwidth and high-latency connections.
+When doing telescope or camera diagnostics it's common to require remote access to this data, sometimes over great distance and over low-bandwidth and high-latency connections.

 # Internal Interface

-`SV_Window` and `SV_Event` encapsulate xcb, an implementation of X window system, and with `SV_Widget` comprise a very small GUI library that can be extended to build applications or re-implemented to use a different window system (Mir?).
+`SV_Window` and `SV_Event` encapsulate xcb, an implementation of X window system, and together with `SV_PixelTable`, `SV_Timer`, and `SV_Widget` comprise a very small GUI library that can be extended to build applications or re-implemented to use a different window system (Mir?).

 ## Drawing in SanicView